 Note; This area includes Booragul, Marmong Point, Fassifern, Blackalls Park, Awaba, Ryhope, Fennell Bay, Bolton Point, Carey Bay, Coal Point, Woodrising, Wakefield and Kilaben Bay.

 Toronto is a lakeside suburb within the city of Lake Macquarie in New South Wales, Australia, approximately 28 kilometres from Newcastle's central business district and is a commercial hub for the sprawling suburbs on the western shore of the lake.
-It is one of the major centers in the City of Lake Macquarie LGA.
+It is one of the major centres in the City of Lake Macquarie LGA.

 Stoney Creek also winds its way through the Toronto area draining into Lake Macquarie at Fennell Bay.
 With several large tributaries (Palmers Creek, Mudd Creek, Carleton Street Creek and LT Creek) contributing to the flow into Stony creek.